Placing a baby for adoption is no easy choice. There are five reasons why I chose this path.

 #3 – Lack of education and job

 Even before I saw that pink, positive sign on the pregnancy test, I had already dropped out of high school.
 My disintegrating mental health after my parents’ divorce took over any motivation I had to show up for school, let alone attempt to excel in it.
 My working resume included less than six weeks at a Forever 21 and babysitting my little sister against my will, for free.
 I didn’t even have a driver’s license at the time.
 Even with my astounding ability to believe I was right about everything, I did understand that raising a child required money.
-Babies, toddlers, teenagers, at all stages of life, children require a lot of ‘stuff.’
+Babies, toddlers, teenagers, at all stages of life, children require a lot of stuff.’
 One trip to the store to see the cost of formula and diapers was enough of a slap in the face to see there was no way I would be able to find a job to obtain enough money in time to prepare for the baby that was inching closer and closer to entering the world.
 Car seats, strollers, diapers, cribs, clothing.
 I did not even have the experience to think about how much it costs in hospital bills to deliver a baby.
 It was all spinning around my head each night as I laid in bed trying to figure out how I was going to make this work.
 I had the equivalent of a 10th-grade education at best.
 Yes, I could have walked to the closest McDonalds and worked overtime every day until the baby was born and each day after until I could get something more lucrative, but at what cost?
 Did I want my child to live a life in which she struggled to eat, have clothing, or even have a parent around to give her the love and attention she required?
 I am completely aware that I grew up in privilege; I am not too ignorant to see it.
-I lacked for absolutely nothing as a child, and it was my own choices that led me down the path which ended in me pregnant and unable to provide for my child.
+I lacked absolutely nothing as a child, and it was my own choices that led me down the path which ended in me pregnant and unable to provide for my child.
 Like any parent though, I wanted my child to grow up with a choice in every aspect of life.
 Some people say that babies choose their own parents, and if that’s true, I knew the best choice I could make for my daughter was giving her parents that could be everything I couldn’t.
+Placing my baby for adoption would help her.

 #4 – No family support

 They say it takes a village to raise a child, and that is absolutely true.
-Late nights with a sick baby crying endlessly is enough to drive a person over the edge, and everyone needs to have someone to give you a hug and tell you everything will turn out okay.
-I had plenty of people in my life willing to give me a hug, but none that were able to provide the support I needed in order to successfully parent.
+Late nights with a sick baby crying endlessly is enough to drive a person over the edge, and everyone needs to have someone to hug you and tell you everything will turn out okay.
+I had plenty of people in my life willing to hug me, but none that were able to provide the support I needed to successfully parent.
 After years of therapy, I can look back and understand that my parents were trying to make the best choice for me, just like I was trying to make the best choice for my own child.
 The undertaking of raising your child’s child and supporting both of them financially isn’t a decision that most make willingly.
 As parents, we dream of watching our children get older, seeing them make mistakes but learning from them and developing into adults with their own lives.
 My family was trying their best to make sure that both my child and myself would have a life worth living.
-I did not forget that this is my raw and real story, however, and the pain I felt when I saw that not one member of mine or the birth father’s family were going to jump in and save me was devastating.
+I did not forget that this is my raw and real story, however, and the pain I felt when I saw that not one member of mine or the birth father’s family was going to jump in and save me was devastating.
 I felt even more alone and abandoned than I thought was possible.
 I was also angry, and I carried that anger with me for a long time.

 #5 – I wanted more

-Adoption isn’t for the faint of heart.
+Adoption isn’t for the faint of heart, and placing a baby for adoption goes with that.
 It’s full of complications, self-doubt, and is a life-long journey.
 There is no handbook on how to manage.
 It isn’t always pretty, and what you see on TV or read about in books doesn’t always portray the most accurate picture.
 For me, it was the best decision I could make at the time for both me and my child.
 As a little girl, I never could have fathomed placing my daughter into the arms of another family and walking away, but there are many reasons I chose to do so.
 I did it because I love her.
 I did it because I wanted her to one day look back and feel proud to tell her story and feel proud to call me her birth mother.
 I am now living my own life to the fullest, and when I think back to myself as a little girl, dreaming of being the best mom ever, I believe I became my own version of the best mom I could be the day I placed my baby for adoption.